isa-group/RESTest/README.md

 1. **Get the OAS specification of the API under test**.
 For Bikewise, it is available at the following path: `src/test/resources/Bikewise/swagger.yaml`.

 1. **Generate the test configuration file**.
 From the OAS spec, we can automatically generate the [test configuration file](https://github.com/isa-group/RESTest/wiki/Test-configuration-files).
-To do so, run the [CreateTestConf.java]() class, located under the `es.us.isa.restest.main` package.
+To do so, run the [CreateTestConf]() class, located under the `es.us.isa.restest.main` package.
 The test configuration file will be generated in the location `src/test/Bikewise/testConf.yaml`.

 1. **(Optional) Modify the test configuration file to tailor your needs**.
 For example, you can remove some operations you are not interested to test.
 For more info, visit the [Wiki](https://github.com/isa-group/RESTest/wiki/Test-configuration-files).